-It will be one of our main aims to find a good value for the parameter R for each jetalgorithm.
-Considering the parameter p, the case p=1 corresponds to the $k_t$ algorithm, p=0 to the Cambridge/Aachen algorithm and p=-1 to the anti- $k_t$ algorithm.
-The sign of the parameter p affects the ordering of the jets, considering a hard particle and a soft particle, for positive p the $d{ij}$ is dominated by the momentum of the soft particle and the geometrical distance, in contrast, in the case of negative p $d{ij}$ is dominated by the momentum of the hard particle and the geometrical distance, for the special case p=0 only the geometrical distance of the particles is relevant.
-A detailed description of the clustering behaviour of the anti- $K_T$ algorithm you can find in (1).
+It will be one of our main aims to find a good value for the parameter R for each jet-algorithm.
+Considering the parameter p, the case p = 1 corresponds to the k_t algorithm, p = 0 to the Cambridge/Aachen algorithm and p = -1 to the anti- k_t algorithm.
+The sign of the parameter p affects the merging of the particles or protojets, considering a hard particle and a soft particle, for positive p the d{ij} is dominated by the momentum of the soft particle, in contrast, in the case of negative p d{ij} is dominated by the momentum of the particle (or protojet).

+For the special case p=0 only the angular distance of the particles or protojets is relevant.
+A detailed description of the clustering behaviour of the anti- K_T algorithm you can find in (1).

-The general idea of conetype algorithms is to define jets as a cone around certain directions with high energy flows.
+The general idea of cone-type algorithms is to define jets as a cone around certain directions with high energy flows.
 Also in this case a geometrical parameter R appears, in this case it is the radius of "trial" cones, which are put around certain seed-particles in the considered event.
-Then for each seed the sum of the four momenta of all particles in the cone is calculated, which yields a new direction for the trail cone.
-If the direction of a trail cone no longer changes after a certain amount of iteration steps, the cone is reffered to as "stable cone".
+Then for each seed the sum of the four momenta of all particles in the cone is calculated, which yields a new direction for the trial cone.
+If the direction of a trial cone no longer changes after a certain amount of iteration steps, the cone is reffered to as a "stable cone".
 Obviously the sum of the for momenta of all particles in a stable cone then has to coincide with the cone axis.
-Unfortunately, for the algorithms using seeds problems like infrared and collinear unsafety may occur.
-A way out of these problems is provided by seedless cone algorithms, like the SISCone algorithm.
+Unfortunately, for the algorithms using seeds problems like infrared and collinear unsafety occur.
+A way out of these problems is provided by the recent seedless cone algorithm, the SISCone algorithm.
 For more details about this algorithm see (2).